Accused Highland Park gunman indicted on 117 felony charges, including 21 counts of murder

 So in this case, prosecutors are arguing the accused gunman could be convicted under all three provisions of the state's first-degree murder statute.

-Prosecutors have said Crimo admitted to the mass shooting, and confessed to dressing in women's clothing, and covering his facial tattoos in makeup, to avoid being recognized.
+Prosecutors have said the gunman admitted to the mass shooting, and confessed to dressing in women's clothing, and covering his facial tattoos in makeup, to avoid being recognized.

 Prosecutors said surveillance video from the shooting showed the gunman using a fire escape ladder to access the roof of a building at the northwest corner of Central Avenue and 2nd Street in Highland Park, and then fleeing down an alley behind that building after the shooting, where he dropped the rifle he'd used, and then wrapped in a cloth before fleeing the scene.